glycerine/rpc25519/README.md

         command: 'openssl x509 -in certs/client.crt  -text -noout', which you could use instead; just replace certs/client.crt with the path to your cert.

+  -verify string
+    	verify this path is a certificate signed by the private key corresponding to the -p {my-keep-private-dir}/ca.crt public key
 ~~~

 The `openssl` commands in the included gen.sh script do the same things as